harel147/sdm/README.md

 pip install -r requirements_python_3_08.txt
 ```

-## How to use SDM
+## How to use SDM and SSDM
 Check out the examples for using SDM with regression and classification datasets in `supervised_regression_example.py` and
-`supervised_classification_example.py` for the supervised setting, and `semi_supervised_regression_example.py` and
+`supervised_classification_example.py` for the supervised setting, and SSDM in `semi_supervised_regression_example.py` and
 `semi_supervised_classification_example.py` for the semi-supervised setting.

-In general, SDM's API is similar to the well-known sklearn transformers API.
-For the supervised setting:
+In general, our API is similar to the well-known sklearn transformers API.
+For SDM (supervised setting):

 ```python
 train_data, test_data, train_labels, test_labels = ...